CLOUGH/poe-recipe/README.md

 ## About
 This a app for highlighting items within your stash that can be used to make the chaos recipe.

+## Rationale
+So over the weekend I worked on this app that highlights item in your stash to make the chaos recipe.
+I was trying to use https://github.com/kosace/EnhancePoEApp, it worked initially and then stopped.
+Tried reaching out to the dev but that was unsuccessful and I needed something to automate the process.
+Thus the reason for this app.

 ## Download & Source
 * Repo - https://github.com/CLOUGH/poe-recipe
 * Download build - https://github.com/CLOUGH/poe-recipe/releases